 The easiest way to assign a certificate to a site, having already created it, is to view the site properties in IIS Manager.

-Click on Directory Security, and then on the Server Certificate button.
-This will start the wonderful wizard of IIS.
 You already have created a certificate, so when the wizard prompts you, choose "Assign an existing certificate."
 When you click next, you'll see a list of available certs, including the wildcard certificate you created.

 Select this certificate, click next, and make sure you assign it the same port that was assigned to the first site.